Office of the Special Envoy to Monitor and Combat Antisemitism: Trump administration

 In June 2017, five months into the Trump administration, Secretary of State Rex Tillerson cast doubt on whether the post of Special Envoy would be filled during Trump's presidency.
 Members of the House and Senate publicly expressed concern that the position was unfilled and called for Trump to make an appointment, at the same time calling on Trump to fill the vacant position of White House Jewish Liaison.
 Congressional concern over the vacancy continued to grow throughout 2018 and early 2019.
 On February 5, 2019, Secretary of State Mike Pompeo announced the appointment of Elan Carr, a Los Angeles County deputy district attorney who had served as an active duty officer in the United States Army Judge Advocate General's Corps.

 Biden administration

 In 2021, the Special Envoy was elevated to an Ambassador-at-Large nominated by the U.S. President and confirmed by the U.S. Senate.
+At the beginning of the Biden Administration, the office's budget was $500,000 and operated with a skeletal staff of fewer than two full-time employees.
+Most of the office's positions are political appointees who leave when an administration ends.

 On July 30, 2021, President Joe Biden nominated scholar Deborah Lipstadt for this role.
 Opposition from Senator Ron Johnson, whom she had tweeted was advocating "white supremacy/nationalism", delayed her nomination for many months.
 Her initial nomination expired at the end of the year.

+Amidst the delays in confirming Lipstadt, the Biden Administration named Aaron Keyak to the post of Deputy Special Envoy to Monitor and Combat Anti-Semitism.
+The deputy position was not at the ambassador level and did not require Senate confirmation.

-After renomination, the Senate Foreign Relations Committee held hearings on her nomination on February 8, 2022.
+After re-nomination, the Senate Foreign Relations Committee held hearings on her nomination on February 8, 2022.
 On March 29, 2022, the committee favorably reported her nomination out of committee.
 Her nomination was supported by all committee Democrats, as well as senators Mitt Romney and Marco Rubio.
 Her nomination was confirmed by voice vote on March 30, 2022, and she was sworn in on May 3, 2022.

+Lipstadt was part of the Biden administration team that launched the U.S. National Strategy to Counter Antisemitism.

+The 2024 U.S. federal budget increased funding for the office from $1.5 million to $1.75 million.
+The budget increase followed robust support from officials in the U.S. House and U.S. Senate.